-Medicare Proposed Rule For 2024 Will Not Improve Radiology Reimbursement on July 27, 2023
+Medicare Proposed Rule Again Cuts Radiology Reimbursement in 2025 on July 25, 2024

 The Centers for Medicare and Medicaid Services (CMS) announced its proposed Medicare Physician Fee Schedule (MPFS) rules for 2024, including provisions for the Quality Payment Program (QPP).
 While not a done deal until the final rule is issued toward the end of the year, the Proposed Rule gives an indication of where CMS is headed with regard to payment policy.
 In recent history, even the Final Rule isn’t final because Congress has had to intervene to stave off significant reimbursement reductions.
 Here are the highlights of the 2024 Proposed Rule.